Like in 2009, back-to-back could tilt this Stanley Cup Final

-It's Game 4 on Friday night and right back for Game 5 on Saturday night for the Tampa Bay Lightning and Dallas Stars in just the second final with a back-to-back since the mid-1950s.
-While it was Games 1 and 2 for Bylsma's Pittsburgh Penguins and the Detroit Red Wings, the scheduling could mark a turning point this year because the banged-up Lightning might need to close this out fast or the Stars could outlast them to win a long, grueling series.
+After the Tampa Bay Lightning beat the Dallas Stars in overtime Friday night, it’s right back for Game 5 on Saturday night in just the second final with a back-to-back since the mid-1950s.
+While it was Games 1 and 2 for Bylsma’s Pittsburgh Penguins and the Detroit Red Wings, the scheduling could mark a turning point this year because the banged-up Lightning might need to close this out fast.

-''We felt like the longer the series would go, we would take over the series,'' Bylsma said by phone Friday. ''If Dallas can win this and essentially drop the puck as soon as they possibly can the next day, they may be able to take over the series.''
+The Lightning are far from fully healthy, so their goal is not to let the Stars hang around.

+”They’re going to want to drop the puck as quickly as possible in Game 5 to get this thing over with,” Bylsma said by phone Friday.

-Tampa Bay and Dallas players and coaches are saying all the right things about focusing entirely on Game 4 before worrying about Game 5 on the second half of the back to back.
-Bylsma agrees, while also pointing out that Jon Cooper and Rick Bowness might coach differently if the first one gets out of hand like Game 3 did.
+Tampa Bay and Dallas players and coaches said all the right things about focusing entirely on Game 4 before worrying about Game 5 on the second half of the back to back.
+Even when it was over, Cooper said, ”Let’s digest this” about an emotional overtime victory before shifting the focus forward.

-Bowness pulled goaltender Anton Khudobin for rest after two periods, and Cooper kept top defenseman Victor Hedman and leading scorer Nikita Kucherov to one of each player's lowest ice time totals of the playoffs.
-The deep Lightning might also insert a forward with fresh legs for Game 5 or change looks with seven defenseman one night and six the next.

-''For a coach, there is some planning going in to the start of a back to back,'' said Bylsma, who's now a Red Wings assistant. ''As a coach, you don't include your team in this preparation.
-But you know you're playing back to back, so there are some scenarios in which you're going to make an adjustment in game in that first game.''

-Those are the controllable factors.
-A marathon overtime game?
-That changes the entire equation.

-Then there are the injuries players are gutting through.
-Tampa Bay's top two centers, Brayden Point and Anthony Cirelli, aren't fully healthy, and they're certainly not alone in playing hurt.
+Tampa Bay’s top two centers, Brayden Point and Anthony Cirelli, are playing through pain, and they’re certainly not alone in that.

 That’s a hallmark of playoff hockey.
 Back to backs usually are not this deep in the postseason, but don’t expect any complaints after two months in the bubble and the NHL nearing the finish line to complete the season.

-''When we saw it on the schedule, we were a little bit surprised being that it was the Stanley Cup finals,'' Lightning forward Alex Killorn said. ''But as a team we've been in these situations plenty of times.
-It's more of a mental battle than anything.
-I think we'll be ready.
-We look forward to it.''
+”When we saw it on the schedule, we were a little bit surprised being that it was the Stanley Cup finals,” said Lightning forward Alex Killorn, who scored in Game 4. ”But as a team we’ve been in these situations plenty of times.
+It’s more of a mental battle than anything.
+I think we’ll be ready.
+We look forward to it.”

 A major difference between 2009 and now is not needing to fly between cities after Games 2, 4, 5 and, if necessary, 6.